VirtoCommerce/vc-module-KlarnaCheckout-Euro/README.md

 * **Checkout Url** - Klarna Checkout Url
 * **Confirmation Url** - Klarna Confirmation Url
 * **Payment action type** - Action type for payment
+* **Purchase country two letter code** - Purchase country two letter code used for creating payment, it must be exact as your chosen currency and locale
+* **Purchase currency three letter code** - Purchase currency three letter code used for creating payment, it must be chosen with country and locale
+* **Locale** - Purchase locale code used for creating payment, it must be chosen with currency and country

 # License